rosiste/plccoms/README.md

 PUBFILE_FIXED = ../../etc/teco/FIXED_Foxtrot.pub
 PUBFILE       = ../../etc/teco/inels.pub
 ```
-All file paths must be specified as relative.
+All file paths must be specified as relative form `/opt/teco`.
 The `inels.pub` file contains the export of variables from the PLC, for example from the IDM program.

 ## Author